Certora/Documentation/docs/prover/checking/sanity.md

 This check is currently called **assert vacuity**
 ```

-For example, the following rule would be flagged by the assert-vacuity check:
+For example, the following rule would be flagged by the assert tautology check:

 ```cvl
 rule tautology {